-- Feedback from patients was positive about the way staff treat people. - Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - The practices GP patient survey results were in line local and national averages for questions relating to kindness, respect and compassion.
+- Feedback from patients was positive about the way staff treat people. - Staff understood patients' personal, cultural, social and religious needs. - The practice gave patients timely support and information. - The practices GP patient survey results were mostly in line with local and national averages for questions relating to kindness, respect and compassion.
+The practice with the patient participation group carried out its own annual patient satisfaction survey in response to the national GP survey and results from this were in line with local and national averages from the national GP patient survey.